vgurianov/uml-sp/docs/tutorial.md

 <p><img src="Design4.png" alt="" /></p>
 Figure 11.
 Class diagram of Design Model <br/>

 It is necessary to make sure that the diagram of the analysis classes coincides with the diagram of the design classes.
-Otherwise, make changes to the program code.
+Otherwise, make changes to the program code.<br/>
+Model drive a development of software.

 # Further - programming, testing and etc.
 The simulation model in C++ code: [AppBaseClasses.h](https://github.com/vgurianov/uml-sp/blob/master/examples/SimpleExample/AppBaseClasses.h), [AppBaseClasses.cpp](https://github.com/vgurianov/uml-sp/blob/master/examples/SimpleExample/AppBaseClasses.cpp)<br>